Brisanet/outis/README.md

 				"fcm":       "231223",
 			}})

-			ctx.Debug("this is an debug message with metadata")
+			ctx.LogDebug("this is an debug message with metadata")

 			return nil
 		}),